mozilla/open-leadership-training-series/_articles/running-awesome-community-events/event-follow-up.md

 layout: page
 title: "Event Follow-up"
 date: 2016-10-06 14:05:56
-time: "45 mins"
+time: "60 mins"
-following: _articles/running-awesome-community-events/documenting-and-reporting-md
+following: _articles/running-awesome-community-events/documenting-and-reporting.md
----
-* TOC
-{:toc}

-## Summary

-Survey your attendees to improve offline events and sustain online contributions to your project.
+summary: "Survey your attendees to improve offline events and sustain online contributions to your project."

-* * *

-## Outline

-*   7.4.1\.
-Organizing for Action After an Event
-*   7.4.2 Survey Examples
-*   7.4.3 Assignments

-* * *

-## What You Need To Start

-*   Plans for convening and facilitating a face-to-face event in support of your project.
+prereq: "Plans for convening and facilitating a face-to-face event in support of your project"

-* * *

-## What You'll Do
+format: >
   *   Create and continuously update an organizing checklist issue in GitHub.

   *   Design and deliver a short survey about your event and next steps for your project.

   *   Gather your data and use it to improve your project.

   *   Organize attendees and include assignments for sustained online contribution after your event.

-* * *

-## What You'll Need

-*   An internet-connected computer
-*   An online survey tool
-*   Access to your GitHub project repo
+materials: An internet-connected computer, an online survey tool, access to your GitHub project repo

-* * *

-## Time to Complete

-*   60 minutes
-*   Event time
+---

-* * *
+* TOC

-## Steps
+{:toc}

 ### 7.4.1\.
 Organizing for Action after an Event